amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

-It an error to specify `type` for a `choices` element for `choice` question.
+It an error to specify `type` for a `choices` element for a `choice` question.

 For each question a client dependent `actions` property can be specified.
-This field is designed to store button texts and actions that depend on client ui design but can be used for any other client specific functionality such as sub texts to be shown to user.
+This field is designed to store button texts and actions that depend on client ui design but can be used for any other client specific functionality such as sub texts that needs to shown to user

 ```js
 choicesQx = {